 Dragon Crisis is back, with the first of back-to-back episodes.
 And as this series usually does, it delivers exactly what you expected – no more and no less.

 Another new character this week, and with it another mega-star seiyuu, Emiri Katou.
-This series is full of above the title voice talent, and there’s no doubt that it does elevate the material a little.
+This series is full of above-the-title voice talent, and there’s no doubt that it does elevate the material a little.

 She plays Sapphie, the newest dragon to be introduced.
-The difference is, this one is pretty useless in combat – she’s a water dragon but can’t do anything more useful than get her opponent slightly damp (when she isn’t accidentally dousing herself).
+The difference is, this one is pretty useless in combat – she’s a water dragon but can’t do anything more useful than getting her opponent slightly damp (when she isn’t accidentally dousing herself).

 Seemingly innocuous – the boy kisses the girl on her “dragon spot” – it seems to launch a rapid-fire insta-puberty.
-And just like that, Rose is all hot flashes, tears and sultry glances – and she can’t have Ryuji touch her without boiling over.
-Fortunately Eriko is there to deliver her twisted adult wisdom in the form of a birds and bees talk for both.
+And just like that, Rose is all hot flashes, tears, and sultry glances – and she can’t have Ryuji touch her without boiling over.
+Fortunately, Eriko is there to deliver her twisted adult wisdom in the form of a birds and bees talk for both.